Construction Accidents and Workers' Compensation

 Don't Go it Alone: Talk to a Lawyer

 It pays to learn as much as you can about your workers' compensation claim and the various types of disability that define workers' comp coverage.
 You may not need to file a separate claim after filing for workers' comp, but you may benefit from having an attorney review your claim and make sure you're on the right track.
-You can have a lawyer provide an initial review of your claim today without spending a dime.
+You can have a lawyer provide an initial review of your claim.